ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : string = "hello world"
 ```

 Asking whether `space_cat` is a binary function or not makes sense.
-Morally, it takes two parameters: the two strings that are sandwiching the space character.
+Morally, it takes two parameters: the two strings that sandwich the space character.
 Wrapped as a pair, they are a single piece of data, so `space_cat` has a single parameter.
-But it is the elements of that pair that are relevant, not the pair as a whole.
+But it is that pair's elements that are relevant, not the pair as a whole.
 So morally, `space_cat` is a binary function.
-Syntactically, the call `space_cat ("hello", "world")` looks pretty much like a function call in high school maths or a spreadsheet application, both having two parameters: `"hello"` and `"pair"`.
+Syntactically, the call `space_cat ("hello", "world")` looks pretty much like a high school maths function call or a spreadsheet application, both having two parameters: `"hello"` and `"world"`.

 ### Currying and Uncurrying